 Where: IFEMA, Madrid

-Every year since 1964, on the last day of the year, Madrid has played host to the largest athletics event in Spain.
+Every year since 1964, on the last day of the year Madrid has played host to the largest athletics event in Spain.
 One of the only four 10K races in the world to boast the IAAF Gold Race Running Label, the festive competition consists of two races, the fun run and the international race.
-In 2020 due to the pandemic, the format of the latter was changed and the race was run in four laps (2.5K per lap) in the Vallecas neighbourhood.
-It was won by Daniel Simiu Ebenyo, from Kenya, and Yalemzerf Yehualaw Densa, from Ethiopia.
-The 2021 edition of the San Silvestre will return to its original format and will allow a maximum of 40 thousand runners to take part.
+The 2022 edition was, once again, a great success with over 41 thousand people taking part in the fun run.
+The international race, which featured some of the world’s best long-distance runners, was won by Ugandan athletes Joshua Cheptegei and Bresca Chesang.

 The event consists of two parts, the fun run (which anyone over 16 can take part in) and the international race, and is regarded as a fairly easy competition since 8 out of the 10 kilometres are slightly downhill.
-Although the fun run officially kicks off at 5.30pm from Calle Concha Espina it will have a wave start, meaning runners will be starting at different intervals (check times).
-The professional race, which is run by top international athletes, commences at 8pm and will finish in the Vallecas Stadium.
-The finishing line for the fun run will be placed near the football stadium.
+Although the fun run officially kicks off at 5pm from Calle Concha Espina it has a wave start, meaning runners start at different intervals (check times).
+The professional race, which is run by top international athletes, commences at 8pm and finishes in the Vallecas Stadium.
+The finishing line for the fun run is near the football stadium.

 D&P is at your disposal to offer you an attractive program together with your attendance at the events and activities mentioned for your guests and team, just inform us of your objectives and needs, we will design a proposal that matches your expectations and budgets.